December 31, 2020 at 10:12 pm #4558mythicwarriorJoined: August 29, 2016Participant

 So though mythologists may study the myths of different cults (as do historians, anthropologists, and psychologists), mythology itself is not a cult by the first definition (it’s not “a system of religious worship and ritual”, but studies systems of worship and ritual).

-Nor is mythology in the sense of “the spiritual beliefs of a people” a cult in the second sense (an authoritarian fringe belief), though there may be small fringe cults within the broader umbrella (e.g., Christian mythology is a belief system very much mainstream in the societies that embrace it – but there are numerable small fringe movements within Christianity that are considered cults).
+Nor is mythology (when conceived of as “the spiritual beliefs of a people”) a cult in the second sense (an authoritarian fringe belief), though there may be small fringe cults within the broader umbrella (e.g., Christian mythology is a belief system very much mainstream in the societies that embrace it – but there are numerable small fringe movements within Christianity that are considered cults).
 “Mythology” as a field is not an institution with members who subscribe to a rigid set of beliefs: there is no “apostle” who runs mythology, controls the lives of followers, and excommunicates heretics.

 That is why my immediate response is to answer “no” to your original query (is mythology a cult?).